laurentkempe/blog/source/_drafts/building-local-ai-agents-semantic-kernel-agent-with-functions-in-csharp-using-ollama.md

 ```powershell
 dotnet run
 ```
-You should see something like the following output:
+You should see output similar to:

 ```powershell
 In Illzach, France, the current time is 11:00.
 ```

 # Conclusion
-We saw how easy it is to add function calling to your local AI agent in C# using Semantic Kernel and running locally with Ollama.
+We demonstrated how easy it is to add function calling to your local AI agent in C# using Semantic Kernel and running locally with Ollama.

 In the next post, we will continue to explore the capabilities of Semantic Kernel agents running locally.